Skip to Content

 What do you serve with fish cakes?

 I also like to serve a green vegetable.
-The visual is appealing to the senses and the flavors pair well together for most green vegetables.
-Chopped broccoli, asparagus, sautéed spinach, etc. You could also use bright orange carrots.
-Just stay away from mashed white vegetables or cauliflower as the colors, flavors and textures are not robust enough.
+Green vegetables, such as chopped broccoli, asparagus, and sautéed spinach, are visually appealing next to the fish cakes, with complementary flavors as well.
+You could also use bright orange carrots.
+Just stay away from mashed white vegetables or cauliflower as the colors, flavors, and textures are not robust enough.

 Baked Fish Cakes with Comeback Sauce

-These baked fish cakes can be made with a crushed saltine coating, or no coating at all if you are low carb.
+These baked fish cakes can be made with a panko, bread crumb or crushed saltine coating, or no coating at all if you are low carb.
 The Southern Comeback sauce is a classic and is a very easy dipping sauce to pair with this Southern dish.

 Prep Time 20 minutes